Getting Started¶

 cookiecutter https://github.com/exasol/python-toolbox.git \

---directory project-template
+--checkout <latest-tag> --directory project-template

 2. Follow the interactive project setup prompt

-3. Bootstrapp the development environment
+3. Bootstrap the development environment

 Navigate to the directory of the newly created project: